Diana Mitchell: Biography

 Mitchell was born in Salisbury, the capital of Southern Rhodesia.
-Her father, Elliott Coates, was a merchant navy officer and her mother, Mary Peck, was an actress.
+Her father, Elliott Coates, was a merchant navy officer and her mother, Mary Peck, from Australia, was an actress.
 Her parents' marriage ended in 1932, and she lived with foster parents during World War II while her mother worked in a munitions factory.
 She was educated at Eveline Girls High School in Bulawayo, and later at the University of Cape Town in South Africa, where she studied history and the Shona language.
 She married hydraulic engineer Brian Mitchell in 1956, and they had three children.

 Mitchell's political activism began in 1966, when she campaigned to save a nursery school which was bulldozed by the government.
 The campaign later expanded to a broader one to improve education for black children.
 In 1968, she was involved with the Centre Party; although she ran as an independent candidate in the 1974 elections and for the National Unifying Force (NUF) in the 1977 elections.